Riverscapes/PBR/resources/Topics/01_Overview/parkinglot.md

 #  Parking Lot Low-Tech Structure Building

 <a href="https://photos.app.goo.gl/dktnPpiQHcNyDjhGA"><img class="float-right"  src="{{ site.baseurl }}/assets/images/pics/WorkshopParkLot.png"></a>
-As shown in the [pocket guide]({{ site.baseurl }}/resources/pocket) on page 55 and 56, we encourage you to experiment with building low-tech structures in a parking lot, park, or your driveway to get over aprehension about building these for real.
+As shown in the [pocket guide]({{ site.baseurl }}/resources/pocket) on page 55 and 56, we encourage you to experiment with building low-tech structures in a parking lot, park, or your driveway to get over apprehension about building these for real.
 These simple exercises can:

 - be great team building
 -  simulate many of the safety and logistical concerns encountered
 - get you familar with the basics.